Chris Moyles

 Christopher David Moyles (born 22 February 1974) is an English radio and television presenter, author and presenter of The Chris Moyles Show on Radio X.

 Previously he presented The Chris Moyles Show on BBC Radio 1 from 2004 to 2012 and Chris Moyles' Quiz Night from 2009 to 2012 on Channel 4.

 Moyles worked at various radio stations, including Radio Luxembourg (under the pseudonym Chris Holmes) and Capital FM.
 Moyles moved to BBC Radio 1 in July 1997 and left the station in September 2012.
 He has presented the early breakfast show, a Saturday morning show, and the drive time show (from September 1998 to December 2003), before presenting the breakfast show from 5 January 2004 to 14 September 2012.
 Moyles is BBC Radio 1's longest-serving breakfast presenter.

-Moyles became famous for his maverick bad-boy broadcasting style on BBC Radio 1 and was embroiled in numerous controversies, including accusations of sexism and homophobia, due to statements he made on the air and in the press.
+Moyles became famous for his maverick "bad-boy" broadcasting style on BBC Radio 1 and was embroiled in controversies, including accusations of sexism and homophobia, due to statements he made on the air and in the press.